PauseAI/pauseai-website/src/posts/nyc-un-vigil.md

 ## Press Release

 On Saturday, June 3rd, at sunset, a candlelit vigil will take place in front of the United Nations.
+The vigil is one of hope, so humans can come together to act in the face of a growing existential threat.
-Volunteers from the new [PauseAI](http://pauseai.info) movement will gather there to urge governments to discuss the dangers of AI at a summit conference.
+Volunteers from the new [PauseAI](http://pauseai.info) movement will gather there to urge governments to organize a summit to halt the development of this dangerous technology.

 Half of AI researchers [believe](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/) that there is a 10% or greater chance that the invention of superhuman AI will mean the end of humanity.
 Would you board an airplane if half of the aircraft engineers thought there was a 10% chance of it crashing?